 Ceredigion boasts 50 miles of coastline, and some of the cleanest beaches and seas in Britain, with several winners of the coveted Blue Flag and Green Coasts awards.

-Cardigan Bay is home to the UK's only permanant summer home of bottle-nosed dolphins, as well as many other kinds of wildlife.
+Cardigan Bay is home to the UK's only permanent summer home of bottle-nosed dolphins, as well as many other kinds of wildlife.

 There are bylaws in force that regulate the navigation of pleasure craft in the area surround the following beaches: